Click on a project to learn more:

 Public Engagement with Science Workshop

 Interdisciplinary workshop bringing together academics and practitioners to further theoretical and practical resources for public outreach and engagement about science.
-The aim is to (1) develop connections between philosophy of science and other disciplines with expertise in public engagement and (2) identify and help develop distinctive roles for philosophers of science in the interdisciplinary project of engaging the public with science.
+Videos of talks and panel available.

 Courses